mmu-webdesign/l4-WPD-web-term-2/rwd-week-2.md

 There are some drawbacks.
 Adding Web Fonts to your page increases the overall download time and *weight* of the page.
 Fonts can be costly.
 Free doesn't always mean good.

-We would you to select either a single Google Font for both your headings and text, or a pair of complimentary fonts (one for headings, one for the text).
+We would you to select either a single Google Font for both your headings and text, or a pair of complementary fonts (one for headings, one for the text).

 Read the [MDN Web Fonts article](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts) for much more detail if you would like a deeper understanding.